Fellowship-of-the-Link/old-TfT-test1/blog/The Way of the Wiki meets blogging.md

 	* this is version: current
 	* here is the [current version]([[The Way of the Wiki meets blogging]])
 	* previous version: [version 1]([[The Way of the Wiki meets blogging 1]]): [[The Way of the Wiki meets blogging 1]]
+* key changes in this version:
+	* for some reason hyperlinks are not working well in Obsidian for me: when I add the link to version 1 using markup's *[ linktext] ([ [ fiile] ])* format, the resulting hyperlink points to a (until then non-existent) page called "[ [The"] ]"  - I've added both to the version control section, above to illustrate
+	* very obvious problem: there was nothing at the top of the permanent copy saying: "This is a snapshot" - fixed and added to instructions, above
+	* bad formatting fixed and moved these notes to RN - several minor versions
+	* key issue added: one must decide to create a major version **before you start editing**